arefabouhamdan/Lingo-Quest/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> The goal of **LingoQuest** is to keep the process of learning a new language fun, easy, and effective.
+> The goal of **LingoQuest** is to keep the process of learning a new language fun and easy.
 We believe that the method of learning should feel like an adventure itself: users explore, they interact, they develop their abilities in a natural fashion.
 > In short, LingoQuest is designed to inspire users to enjoy language learning by giving them both the tools and realistic practice they need to succeed.

 ## User Stories